elastic/elasticsearch-dsl-py/CONTRIBUTING.rst

 2. Many classes included in this library are offered in two versions, for asynchronous and synchronous Python.
-When working with these classes, you only need to make changes to the asynchronous code, located in the *_async* subdirectory of the source tree.
+When working with these classes, you only need to make changes to the asynchronous code, located in *_async* subdirectories in the source and tests trees.
 Once you've made your changes, run the following command to automatically generate the corresponding synchronous code:

     .. code:: bash